 The basic laws governing consent for health care are state laws; clinicians who treat adolescents need to be aware of the laws in their state.
-Confidentiality provisions are found in both state and federal law.
-Clinicians who treat adolescents also must be aware that federal and state funding source regulations may contain specific requirements related to confidentiality for particular services.
+Confidentiality protections are found in both state and federal law.
+Clinicians who treat adolescents also must be aware that federal and state funding sources may have specific requirements related to confidentiality for particular services.
 They should be familiar with the consent and confidentiality policies of the facility in which they practice, and they must be aware of potential ways in which confidentiality can be compromised (eg, record keeping, billing statements, insurance).

 This topic will provide an overview of confidentiality in adolescent health care, including definitions, exceptions to confidentiality, and potential threats to confidentiality.
 Determination of minor status and how it relates to consent for specific medical services, which is closely linked to confidentiality, are discussed separately.
 (See "Consent in adolescent health care".)

 - Cutler EM, Bateman MD, Wollan PC, Simmons PS.
 Parental knowledge and attitudes of Minnesota laws concerning adolescent medical care.
 Pediatrics 1999; 103:582.

 - Weddle M, Kokotailo P. Adolescent substance abuse.
 Confidentiality and consent.
 Pediatr Clin North Am 2002; 49:301.